Does Hormone Therapy Raise Your Risk for Alzheimer’s?

 Shutterstock

 Anyone who’s ever gone through menopause knows the unpleasantness of the unrelenting hot flashes, brain fog, and other symptoms that crop up.
-Hormone replacement therapy (HRT) was, when it was first introduced in the 1960s, supposed to be a safe antidote for these inconveniences, one that was eventually prescribed to millions of women as a way to remain “feminine forever.”
+Hormone therapy (HT) was, when it was first introduced in the 1960s, supposed to be a safe antidote for these inconveniences, one that was eventually prescribed to millions of women as a way to remain “feminine forever.”

-Can hormone-replacement therapy cause Alzheimer’s?
+Can hormone therapy cause Alzheimer’s?

-But published that same day, in the same journal as the Danish study, researchers from the Mayo Clinic and Harvard Medical School issued an op-ed titled “A Causal Link Remains Unlikely.”
+But published that same day, in the same journal as the Danish study, researchers from the Mayo Clinic and Harvard Medical School issued an op-ed noting “a causal link remains unlikely.”
 They argue that the study can’t say for certain whether it’s the hormones or the symptoms the hormones are supposed to target that’s the culprit.
+There’s been some robust research, indicating that HT actually does live up to its original intent and provides a “protective effect” against dementia.
+A 2023 analysis found that women who’d undergone the treatment for one to three years had around a 40 percent lower risk of developing Alzheimer’s and Parkinson’s — the rate of reduction jumped to 60 percent for those who’d used HT for three to six years.

 Can menopause cause Alzheimer’s?